Aaron Hernandez: Death

 In contrast to the straightforward letter to Baez, the lawyer described the other notes as written in a disjointed and markedly "ominous" tone.
 The letter to his daughter was described by The Boston Globe as "strange, rambling, mystical, and tender".
 In these notes, Hernandez described entering a "timeless realm" and announced he would see his family in heaven.

 Prison officials had not observed any signs that Hernandez was at risk for suicide, so he had not been put on around-the-clock watch.
 Upon completion of the autopsy by the medical examiner, the death was officially ruled a suicide by hanging.
 At the request of his family, Hernandez's brain was released to Boston University to be studied for signs of chronic traumatic encephalopathy (CTE), a progressive degenerative disease found in people who have had a severe blow or repeated blows to the head, including football players.
 Baez quickly disputed any claim of suicide and stated that he would initiate his own investigation of the death.
-In 2018, Baez wrote that he was initially suspicious of the suicide finding, given Hernandez's optimistic demeanor after the acquittal in the double homicide and later came to believe Hernandez had taken his own life, with CTE being a major contributing factor.
+In 2018, Baez wrote that he was initially suspicious of the suicide finding, given Hernandez's optimistic demeanor after the acquittal in the double homicide, but later came to believe Hernandez had taken his own life, with CTE being a major contributing factor.
 After his brain was removed, Hernandez's body was cremated and the ashes were given to his family.
-A private funeral service was held for Hernandez in his hometown of Bristol, Connecticut following his death and was attended by his family, friends and former teammates including Maurkice Pouncey, Mike Pouncey, and Brandon Spikes, and his attorneys.
+A private funeral service was held for Hernandez in his hometown of Bristol, Connecticut, following his death and was attended by his family, friends and former teammates including Maurkice Pouncey, Mike Pouncey, and Brandon Spikes, and his attorneys.

 The New England Patriots declined to issue a statement on Hernandez's death.
 Sports analyst Stephen A. Smith said he had no sympathy for Hernandez after his suicide and instead offered sympathies to the families affected by Hernandez's criminal actions, including Hernandez's own family and Odin Lloyd's family.
 Odin Lloyd's sister Olivia Thibou told Bleacher Report of her reaction to Hernandez's suicide, "I just started crying.
 I'm just ... confused.
 It doesn't make sense.
 The timing doesn't make any sense."
 Thibou said her sister Shaquilla visited their brother's grave after the suicide news broke.
 Then Shaquilla posted on Facebook: "Not every death deserves an RIP...."
 Ernesto Abreu, father of Daniel de Abreu, told The Boston Globe, "I'm not happy about his death.
 It's actually a shame.
 Any loss of life is a shame.
 I believe in leaving things in God's hands."
 Salvatore Furtado, father of Safiro Furtado, similarly told The Boston Globe, "Only God has the right to take somebody's life.
 It's very painful to me when somebody takes their own life."